doubret/citrix-netscaler-nitro-12-yaml-specs/README.md

 # citrix-netscaler-nitro-yaml-specs
-Yml specifications of the citrix netscaler nitro api
+Yaml specifications of the citrix netscaler nitro api